 Poke is a classic Hawaiian way of preparing raw fish with soy, sesame oil, and spices.
 It’s basically Hawaiian sushi.

 Ahi tuna poke is probably the easiest fish dish to make, as you don’t have to cook anything.
 You just mix all the ingredients and eat :).
-It takes less than 10 minutes to prepare enough poke for a starter for four people.
+It takes less than 10 minutes to prepare enough poke for four people.

 Because all the ingredients are raw, you have to use super fresh, high-quality fish.
 I only buy ahi tuna in Whole Foods or directly from a good fish market.